BlueWitherer/BetterRobTopSocials/about.md

 ---

 ## About
-This mod improves RobTop's social media UI on the main menu by moving all of the social media buttons into a special pop-up that can be accessed by clicking the RobTop button in the corner.
+This mod improves RobTop's social media UI on the main menu by moving all of the social media buttons into a special pop-up that can be accessed by clicking the RobTop button in the bottom-left corner.